-Much is being said and written about blockchain technology recently.
-Although initially used to manage cryptocurrencies, according to some people, blockchain could potentially revolutionize how things are done and change many industries that have been supported and driven by countless IT solutions in recent decades.
+Although initially used to manage cryptocurrencies blockchain could potentially revolutionize how things are done and change many industries that have been supported and driven by countless IT solutions in recent decades.

 From supply chain management to secure data storage solutions, not to mention the management of digital medical files… our imagination seems to be the only limitation to the possible applications for this technology, which seems to be turning into a “digital panacea”.

-To help you navigate in these very turbulent waters without feeling overwhelmed, we’ll be publishing a series of three articles on the subject.
-The underlying concepts for blockchain technology are explained in sufficiently general terms in this first article, so that you can understand how blockchain can be used to prevent cryptocurrency fraud, the subject of the second article.
-The third article will explain how blockchain can generally be used in areas where it does not seem natural to resort to this technology.
+To help you navigate in these very turbulent waters without feeling overwhelmed, this is an article about concepts for blockchain technology.
+We explain those concepts in sufficiently general terms in this article, so that you can understand how blockchain can be used to prevent cryptocurrency fraud.

 Blockchain in a nutshell